sik-leanix/sports-tournament/backend/api-design.md

 Gets all tournament matches.

 Returned HTTP codes:
-- 200: Request registration successfully
+- 200: Request matches successfully
 - 404: Tournament with that ID could not be found

 ### tournaments/id/matches/id